 Now, keep in mind that I had a LOT of dark areas on my face so don’t let these photos scare you!
 I call the actual day of the treatment Day 1.

 Day 3 IPL Fotofacial

 So here is a pic day 16, no makeup and never, ever any photoshopping (no cheating here!) and I still need to get a microdermabrasion to remove a lot of the dead skin cells, but you can totally tell the difference!

 Costs vary depending on where you go but they almost all charge by the area being treated.
 The face should run about $199 – $250, neck $100 and chest $100.
 At the place I go, they normally throw in a microdermabrasion which I like to do before the treatment and then I buy an extra one for a couple of weeks after.

 If you do have to pay for the microdermabrasion it will run you $65 – $85.
 The higher price being if you do it at a spa or someplace that usually jacks up the price.

-Keep in mind that these treatments may run you more if you live in a city like NYC or Beverly Hills and of course it depends on where you do it.
+Keep in mind that these treatments may run you more if you live in a city like NYC or Beverly Hills and of course it depends on the facility you do it.